eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 - They manage memory for you, and make sure it doesn't leak
 - They have all the information about your data in one place
 - They provide easy access to and manipulation of your data
-    - Think: how are you gonna resize your array allocated with `new`?
+    - How are you gonna resize your array allocated with `new`?
     - Just use `std::vector::resize` instead
 - The risk of you making an error is much smaller